New Experimental Limit on the Electric Dipole Moment of the Electron in a Paramagnetic Insulator: Acknowledgments

 \section{Acknowledgments}

 We would like to thank K. McClellan for assisting with the GGG sample growth and preparation, and J. Valdez for performing X-ray diffraction measurements on the GGG samples.
-We also acknowledge the support from the IU center for Spacetime Symmetries.
-This work was supported by NSF grants 0457219, 0758018.
+This work is supported by NSF grants PHY-0457219, PHY-0758018, and the Indiana University Center for Spacetime Symmetries (IUCSS).